 Here’s a non-exhaustive list of the vault movies and television series you can expect to find on Disney+ at launch:

-The entire Marvel Cinematic Universe will appear on Disney+, including Captain Marvel on launch day, followed by Avengers: Endgame in 2019.
+- The entire Marvel Cinematic Universe will appear on Disney+, including Captain Marvel on launch day, followed by Avengers: Endgame.

 Is Disney+ Worth It?